 Abeona Therapeutics Inc. (together with the Company's subsidiaries, "Abeona" or the "Company"), a Delaware corporation, is a clinical-stage biopharmaceutical company developing cell and gene therapies for life-threatening diseases.
-The Company's lead clinical program is EB-101, an autologous, engineered cell therapy currently in development for recessive dystrophic epidermolysis bullosa ("RDEB").
-The Company's development portfolio also features AAV-based gene therapies designed to treat high unmet medical need ophthalmic diseases using the novel AIMTM capsid platform that the Company has exclusively licensed from the University of North Carolina at Chapel Hill, and internal AAV vector research programs.
+The Company's lead clinical program is for pz-cel, an autologous, engineered cell therapy currently in development for recessive dystrophic epidermolysis bullosa ("RDEB").
+The Company's development portfolio also features adeno-associated virus ("AAV")-based gene therapies designed to treat highly unmet, medically needed ophthalmic diseases using the novel AIMTM capsid platform that the Company has exclusively licensed from the University of North Carolina at Chapel Hill, and internal AAV vector research programs.